Austo-Rocket/Austo-Rocket.github.io/_projects/1_Vega_lite_project HW 8.md

 name: Building Inventory Dataset
 tools: [Python, HTML, vega-lite]
 image: assets/pngs/Viz(1).png
-description: This is a "showcase" for my IS-445 course that uses vega-lite and Altair to solve HW 8
+description: This is a project that shows the correlation of amount of crime, time of crime, and type of crime from 2011 to now
 custom_js:
   - vega.min
   - vega-lite.min